 "Bet playing with that ball doesn't sound so ridiculous anymore, huh?"

 "We can't," he said as he fidgeted with his fingernails.
 His eyes were unfocused as if he was staring without really seeing.
-"They're watch us, remember?
+"They're watching us, remember?
 If they see it amuses us at all then our second win would become failure."

 "I know.
-I wasn't suggesting it," she said with a smirk as she crossed the room toward him.
+I wasn't suggesting it," Rose said with a smirk as she crossed the room toward him.
 "I was just trying to get the great Time Lord to admit that he isn't above playing with rubber balls."

 He watched her curiously as she slid her back down the wall to sit beside him, mimicking his position by resting her elbows on her knees.